jchen2190/NumberGuess/README.md

 # wordRiddle

 ## General Info
 This project is a riddle game that users have to deduct what the correct answer is from the riddle game.
 A feedback will remark if the player correct or wrong.
-A tally is made to keep track on how many riddles was guessed correctly and the average guesses the user took.
+User inputs are recorded in progression to keep track on the guesses made.

+User can use the enter key to "Guess" their input and go to the "Next" riddle.
+Skipping will place the current riddle to the back of the list.

 ## Technologies
-Project is created with Javascript
+Project is created with Javascript.

 ## Deployment
 Go to [https://jchen2190@github.io/wordRiddle](https://jchen2190.github.io/wordRiddle/)